Farahnaz Bahrami

-Farahnaz Bahrami (فرحنازبهرامی; born 21 March 1962) is a Norwegian politician and deputy member of the Storting.
-A member of the Labour Party (Ap), she has represented Hedmark since October 2025 while Nils Kristen Sandtrøen serves as Minister of Agriculture and Food.
+Farahnaz Bahrami (فرحناز بهرامی; born 21 March 1962) is a Norwegian politician and deputy member of the Storting.
+A member of the Labour Party, she has represented Hedmark since October 2025.

 Early life

 Bahrami was born on 21 March 1962 in Mashad, Iran.
 In her youth she became concerned about human rights, gender inequality and income inequality.
 She and her future husband became involved in politics which drew the attention of the authoritarian regime in Iran.
 They were both arrested several times and interrogated about their political activities.
 Her husband fled to Norway and in 1990 Bahrami, who worked as a teacher, also moved to Norway with her two children as a political refugee.

 The family settled in Våler in Hedmark but later moved to Hamar.
 Bahrami started learning Norwegian and completed her secondary school education at Hamar Cathedral School before joining a teacher training college.
 She became a Norwegian citizen in 1997.
 Her 34-year-old brother was executed in Iran in 2009.